tri-cods/github-pages/sections/05-content.md

 ### Activity: adding content to your site

 Build out the content of your site by editing your `index.md`.
-Use markdown syntax to add headers, images, lists, and links -- refer to our [markdown guide](../more/markdown.md) as needed.
+Use markdown syntax to add headers, images, lists, and links -- refer to our [markdown cheatsheet](../more/markdown.md) or the more comprehensive [Markdown Guide](https://www.markdownguide.org/) as needed.

 Need some placeholder text?
 Check out [Lit Ipsum](https://litipsum.com), a site that generates placeholder text text from a selection of public-domain British novels, as an alternative to the [Lorem Ipsum](https://www.lipsum.com/) passage exemplum from the early days of the printing press.